 The mission: create a family friendly destination that will attract visitors year-round.
 The result: design and construction of a waterfront complex that includes a winter ice rink, summer splash pad, year-round pavilion, bathhouse, and outdoor showers.
 The new Clute Park in Watkins Glen provides year-round, flexible, and accessible public gathering spaces for residents and visitors.

 Welliver constructed the new 4,500 SF pavilion with an event center, four restrooms, a café, and a full kitchen.
 A second 1,500 SF building was built for bathrooms and lifeguard/skate rental housing.
 The third 600 SF building is for storage of the Zamboni and ice rink equipment.
 Welliver also installed an outdoor ice rink with a built-in splash pad for use in the summer months.
 The new pavilion contains a 1,950 SF glass curtainwall on the perimeter walls for optimal views of Seneca Lake.
 And what a view!
 Both the pavilion and bathhouse were built with numerous angles for architectural appeal.
-Once finished the open-air complex will be over 11,000 SF.

 Hosted by the Schuyler County Partnership for Economic Development, the Clute Park project is the leading public project in the village’s New York State Downtown Revitalization Initiative.
 The project was funded by several grants from New York State, including those from the Department of State, Local, Waterfront Revitalization Program; Department of State DRI; and the Office of Parks, Recreation, and Historic Preservation.